 The Allegiance has a harness tightening strap at the foot of the seat and a release button right above it under the cover.
 Both are straightforward and work without excessive force.

 The LATCH anchors store on the seat base and click in place on the back of the seat (above left).
-The storage location keeps the straps out of the way, so they don't interfere with installation and aren't accessible by little ones.
+The storage location keeps the straps out of the way, so they don't interfere with the installation and aren't accessible by little ones.
 The manual storage is behind the fabric in a pocket on the seat back.
 This location prevents little ones from playing with it, but it does mean it damage can happen if your child gets sick or spills something.

 The cover of the Allegiance is easy to remove and replace.
-It needs hand washing and line drying which isn't as useful as machine washable, but we will take it over spot clean only.
+It needs hand washing and line drying, which isn't as useful as machine washable, but we will take it over spot clean only.

-The Allegiance offers less padding and fabric that feels less durable earning it a 7 of 10 for comfort and quality.
+The Allegiance offers less padding and fabric that feels less durable, earning it a 7 of 10 for comfort and quality.
 The Britax Emblem offers additional features for comfort and quality.
 If this is important to you, the Emblem is one to consider.

-This car seat is nice looking but is basic in design and the materials used.
-While it is well designed and the materials come together pleasingly without mistakes, it doesn't feel as sturdy or durable as the traditional Britax line.
+This car seat is nice looking but basic in design and the materials used.
+While it is well designed and the elements come together pleasingly without mistakes, it doesn't feel as sturdy or durable as the traditional Britax line.
 The lack of extra padding and self-containment hurt the Allegiance in this metric.
-Compared to the competition it lacks significant features for comfort, and it looks sloppy with the straps and back exposed.
+Compared to the competition, it lacks significant features for comfort, and it looks sloppy with the straps and back exposed.
 The overall fit and finish are good, and the Allegiance's score for this metric is only two points lower than the high.

 The Allegiance weighs 18.5 lbs and is 18.8 inches across.
 These measurements are part of the equation that earned the Allegiance a 6 of 10 for weight and size.